mattsedlar/cuddly-spork/README.md

 Function parameters:

 **file**: *str*, the file that holds tables

-**table**: *str*, the table (`sheetname` argument in pandas' `read_excel` function) you wish to convert **ints**: *int,list*, a single integer or list of integers representing columns that read_excel converted from percentage to decimal that need to be converted back.
+**table**: *str*, the table (`sheetname` argument in pandas' `read_excel` function) you wish to convert

+**ints**: *int,list*, a single integer or list of integers representing columns that read_excel converted from percentages to floats that need to be converted back.
 Defaults to `None`

 Sample: